Estimated reading time: 6 minutes

 The Isolated God of Dune Messiah

-When we generally think of sequels in large epic series, we assume they are going to follow the logical progression of events we expect from them, and continue on in a mostly uniform spirit from start to finish.
+To kick off this Dune Messiah review, I feel it’s important to address the topic of sequels in large epic series from a more general perspective.
+We assume they are going to follow the logical progression of events we expect from them, and continue on in a mostly uniform spirit from start to finish.
 When it comes to Dune Messiah, however, it feels like Herbert flipped the script on its head, and in all the best ways possible.

 To begin with, our protagonist Paul, meant to be the most powerful man in the universe, is progressively realizing how powerless he really is in the face of all his enemies.
 Whereas before we saw him portrayed as the heroic messiah to lead humanity into a new dawn, now he feels like more of a false idol for whom nothing goes as planned.